 Among the main attractions of Higuey are:

-Bayahibe is a community located on the edges of the adjacent Caribbean Sea of the city of La Romana, at the beginning it was a fishing village, and now it is distinguished by its beaches with crystal clear and calm waters, water sports such as diving and underwater fishing, and a variety of hotels and restaurants of marine food.
+Bayahibe is a community located on the edges of the adjacent Caribbean Sea of the city of La Romana, in the beginning, it was a fishing village, and now it is distinguished by its beaches with crystal clear and calm waters, water sports such as diving and underwater fishing, and a variety of hotels and restaurants of marine food.

 A popular destination that receives hundreds of visitors who arrive in catamarans and small boats to enjoy the natural beauty of its beaches and wildlife that includes several species of marine birds and tropical fish.